 Some indoor places blasting aircon and it’s super cold.
 But these days it’s getting okay to work on a laptop somewhere shady in outside.
 Once you experienced working outside with breeze wind and natural sunlight, It’s hard to go back to an office…

 Even if you have to stick with a laptop screen all day long, there’s sun shining above the sky and warm air comfort your body whenever you head outside.

 I haven’t yet experienced other seasons in Thailand, but at least this season is wonderful!

 3. Cheap cost of living

 Despite having sufficient life infrastructure, Everything is still so cheap comparing to Japan.
-Earn the same amount and live better lifestyle than home country is the obvious secret of keep attracting nomads from around the world.
+Earn the same amount and live the better lifestyle than the home country is the obvious secret of attracting foreigners from around the world.